 Community Members on Committees

-Ms. Susan Soldan, FCPA, FCA – Community Member – Governance Committee
+Susan Soldan – Community Member & Vice Chair Governance Committee

-Susan has been the Regional Services Manager in the Ministry of Transportation’s Northwestern Region since 2007, with responsibility for oversight of financial and administrative matters as part of the regional senior management team.
+Susan has recently retired from her position as the Regional Services Manager in the Ministry of Transportation’s Northwestern Region, where she worked since 2007, with responsibility for oversight of financial and administrative matters as part of the regional senior management team.

 Her past roles have included Manager of Internal Audit (Ministry of Natural Resources), Manager of Budgets & Planning (City of Thunder Bay), Superintendent of Business & Corporate Services (Thunder Bay Catholic District School Board), Vice President Administration & Finance (Lakehead University) and Finance Officer (Ministry of Education).